 - Or, bring a stitch holder to place your project on if they ask you to put your knitting needles in your check-in.

 - When placing your knitting needles in your checked in luggage, be sure the ends aren’t poking out.
 The same goes for tapestry needles

-- Put them in a project bag, wrap them up in some clothes, use point protectors or stoppers.
+- Put your needles in a project bag, wrap them up in some clothes, use point protectors or stoppers.

 - Be sensible about the knitting needles you’re traveling with by air.
 Don’t take anything you’re not prepared to lose